ColinNebula/C-3-Password-Generator/README.md

-# C-3-Password-Generator
+# Colin Password Generator
 Colin Nebula

-# Password Generator Assignment
+# Description

-This is a password generator webpage, it produces a secured password for the user.
+This is a password generator web application, it produces a secured password for the user.
 The user will answer some valid secure password questions before being presented with the secured password.

-# Demo Preview
+## Deployed Project
 https://colinnebula.github.io/C-3-Password-Generator/

 # Colin Nebula GitHub Repository